How are UpGuard's Security Ratings Calculated?

 UpGuard can calculate a security rating for any organization with a public internet presence.
 UpGuard's security ratings range from 0 to 950.
 The higher the rating, the more effective the organization's security practices.

-UpGuard's scoring algorithm
+Upguard's scoring algorithm

 UpGuard’s proprietary scanning infrastructure monitors and collects billions of data points daily through trusted commercial, open-source, and proprietary methods.
 Our focus is on non-invasive, passive data collection, which can be uniquely performed at scale and on-demand to evaluate the external security posture for your internet-facing assets.
 These security ratings remain up-to-date as our data collection and analysis is conducted daily.